polyfony-inc/polyfony/README.md

 ### Mail

-* Mail are very simple to use and build over PHPMailer
+* Mail are very simple to use and built over PHPMailer

 ```php
 $mail = new Mail();